alem-01/alem_public/subjects/flutter_piscine/blocCounter/README.md

 }
 ```

-- go to bloc/counter_bloc.dart and create CounterBloc.class which extends from CounterBloc
+- go to bloc/counter_bloc.dart and create `CounterBloc` class which extends from `CounterBloc`

-note: you can generate bloc files using vscode extension
+> 💡 note: you can generate bloc files using vscode extension

-- implement override of mapEventToState function in CounterBloc class, so it will be switching between different events, and return value as an int.
+- implement override of `mapEventToState` function in `CounterBloc` class, so it will be switching between different events, and return value as an int.
 In our case we only have case with increment state

 ## Part 3 (UI and getting data):